sigurdschneider/lvc/README.md

 There are some example files in extraction/examples.
 Run one by issuing the following command:

 	cd extraction

-    Transformation'.
-Master's Thesis.
-Saarland University, 2013.
 	./lvcc.native -3 true examples/fib.il

 Several phases are supported, -3 true activates the IL to IL/I phase (register assignment and parameter elimination).

+## Disclaimer

+The sources incorporate ideas and code from various sources.

+- The subdir `Containers` contains a copy of the [Containers library](http://www.lix.polytechnique.fr/coq/pylons/contribs/view/Containers/v8.4) which was slightly adapted for the needs of the project.
+- The subdir `paco` contains a copy of the [Paco Library](http://plv.mpi-sws.org/paco/).
+- The subdir TransVal/ contains Heiko Becker's Bachelor's Thesis: [Verified SMT-based Translation Validation](http://compilers.cs.uni-saarland.de/publications/theses/becker_bsc.pdf).
+- The file `Lattice.v` was inspired by the [Lattice development from Daniel W.H.
+James and Ralf Hinze](http://www.cs.ox.ac.uk/people/daniel.james/lattice.html).
+- The file `Infra/SizeInduction.v` contains the type-class based size-induction from [AutoSubst](https://www.ps.uni-saarland.de/autosubst/).

+## References

 [1] Sigurd Schneider.
-'Semantics of an Intermediate Language for Program
+'Semantics of an Intermediate Language for Program Transformation'.
+Master's Thesis.
+Saarland University, 2013.